A homework on mulitway fixed effect approach

 # comparing Q expression to df_all expression

 We are now finally in the position to compute our bias.
-We have are matrix Q. Now we also need the variance of the residual!
+We have our matrix $Q$.
+Now we also need the variance of the residual in the original problem!
 Given what we have learn in Question 4, we definitely want to use the formula with degree of freedom correction.

 scipy.sparse.linalg